When does registration begin?

 When is an appropriate time to speak to Coaches?

-How are divers selected to participate in Tuesday A Meets?
+How are swimmers selected to participate in Saturday Meets?

 What is the Tuckahoe Ball?

-At the end of July, the dive team is invited to celebrate the end of the season with a semi-formal event hosted by the swim team with food, drinks, an awards ceremony, and dancing.
-The tennis team is also invited.
+At the end of July, we celebrate the end of our season with a semi-formal event with food, drinks, an award ceremony and dancing for all swim team kids.
+Dive and tennis teams are also invited to participate.

-All kids who dive in at least one meet will receive a medal before our "Black and Old" Tuckahoe-only meet.
+All kids who swim in at least one meet will receive a trophy.

 How is a team record set?

-A team record can be set in a Tuesday NVSL meet against another team.
-A record cannot be set at Tuckahoe's internal Black and Gold meet.
-NVSL Records may only be broken at Tuesday Dual Meet or at Divisional or All-Star events.
+A team record can be set in a Saturday NVSL meet or on a Monday night meet against another team.
+A record cannot be set at Tuckahoe’s internal Black and Gold meet.
+NVSL Records may only be broken at Saturday Dual Meet or at Divisional or All-Star events.

 How will I receive news and information?

-We communicate mostly through email, the websitem and What's App.
-You can contact a Dive Team Rep at email@example.com with any questions or concerns.
+We communicate mostly through email and the website.
+We also enjoy posting updates, news, fun facts, and team pictures to our facebook site.
+You can contact a Swim Team Rep at email@example.com with any questions or concerns.

 What is the weather policy?